doctest/doctest/doc/markdown/features.md

 - output to file
 - xml reporter (jUnit/xUnit compatible, etc.)
 - ability for users to write their own reporters
+- ability to use multiple reporters at once (but only 1 to stdout)
 - test with gcc 6 and use it in the CI builds
 - add the ability to query if code is currently being ran in a test - some global of doctest...
 - timing reports of tests, duration restrictions, kill of longer than (will perhaps require threading), etc...